rbaumbach/InstagramSimpleOAuth/README.md

 2. Install the pod(s) by running `pod install`.
 3. Add InstagramSimpleOAuth to your files with `#import <InstagramSimpleOAuth/InstagramSimpleOAuth.h>`.

+### Carthage

+1. Add `github "rbaumbach/InstagramSimpleOAuth"` to your Cartfile.
+2. [Follow the directions](https://github.com/Carthage/Carthage#getting-started) to add the dynamic framework to your target.

 ### Clone from Github

 1. Clone repository from github and copy files directly, or add it as a git submodule.